Will-JacKnight/qdrl-robotics/README.md

 # Environment
 ## Package Installation
 - accelerate MAP training (jax==0.4.28 to accelerate using cuda): requirements.txt
-- adaptation only (compatible with tinygp): requirements_adaptation.txt
+- adaptation only (compatible with tinygp): requirements_tgp.txt

 - if run adaptation experiments on pure cpu, run the following:
     ```